laurenqiu/100-days-of-code/log.md

 ### Day 10: July 2, 2024

 **Today's Progress**: Follow through the *Links and Images* reading and practice.
 Realize the importance of adding the `rel` attribute.
 The `noopener` and `nonreferer` value can help prevent phishing attacks.
-It's considered good coding practice to add a `rel="noopener noreferrer"` to err on the side of caution although [newer versions of browsers automatically provide that kind of protection if `target = "_blank"` is used](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#security_and_privacy).
+Although [newer versions of browsers automatically provide that kind of protection if `target = "_blank"` is used](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#security_and_privacy), it's considered good coding practice to add a `rel="noopener noreferrer"` to err on the side of caution.

 **Thoughts**: I should add log right after completing the tasks at hand.